sriharsha53/EXIF-data-reader/README.md

 # EXIF-data-reader
-Designed a EXIF Image data reader using and deployed on docker
+Designed a EXIF Image data reader using python and deployed on docker